arlac77/svelte-guard-history-router/README.md

 ### valueFor

-Deliver object for a given set of properties.
+Deliver value for a given set of properties of the transition.
 Default implemantation asks the parent route.

 #### Parameters

 *   `transition` **[Transition](#transition)**

-Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** for matching properties
+Returns **any** for matching properties

+### value

+Deliver route value.
+Default implemantation asks the parent route.

+Returns **any**

 ### propertyMapping